MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

     ```bash
     mfpdev app register
     ```

+    You will be asked to provide the application's BundleID.
+    The BundleID is **case sensitive***.

     The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.plist** file at the root of the Xcode project, and adding to it the metadata that identifies the MobileFirst Server.